 Picture those crispy haystack onion straws that are impossible to stop snacking on.
 Not only could I not stop stealing bites, but everyone in the family wouldn’t stop eating them.
 I had to make another batch so I would have enough for the Thanksgiving gluten-free green bean casserole!

-Whether you need a gluten-free onion topping for the traditional green bean casserole or just want to have a guilty pleasure snack, like gluten-free mozzarella sticks, you have found the winning recipe!
+Whether you need a gluten-free onion straw topping for the traditional green bean casserole or just want to have a guilty pleasure snack, like gluten-free mozzarella sticks, you have found the winning recipe!

 - Onion – You will need one large Spanish or Vidalia onion for best taste.
 I have used a yellow onion in a pinch, though, and it still tasted great!